 The Oakland Robotics Association would like to thank several people and organizations.
 The team first of all thanks their advisor, Dr. Ka C. Cheok, for his invaluable advice and guidance.
 Thanks also to the School of Engineering and Computer Science (SECS) and its dean, Dr. Louay Chamra, for generous funding and lab space to work in.
-Immense thanks to Peter Taylor, machinist in the SECS for his help and guidance in the fabrication of Mantis.
+Immense thanks to Peter Taylor, machinist in the SECS for his help and guidance in the fabrication of Mantis and Mantis 2.0's modifications.
+Additionally, without guidance from our past team mates we would not have the solid foundation to necessary to build this complex system.
+They are many, but we would like to especially thank Kevin Hallenbeck, Steve Grzebyk, and Lincoln Lorenz.
 Finally, thanks to our external sponsors Molex, Battery Giant, Dataspeed Inc. and Fixxated Motion LLC, whose donations of certain components of the vehicle were critical to its development.